bartelsjoshuac/Corduroy/README.md

 - There are several security settings that were disabled to make testing much easier, and to make a deployable application for submission.
 Comments are available where these changes were made so that they can be reverted to at least defaults or a more secure settings.
 Examples include password policies, timeouts, etc.

-Normall execution after Getting Stated
+Normal execution after Getting Stated
 - docker compose up -d

 Access the web interface: